iconify/website/docs/usage/css/index.md

 ## Advantages

-It has advantages and disadvantages over [using SVG in HTML](../svg/index.md).
+There are advantages and disadvantages of using SVG in CSS over [using SVG in HTML](../svg/index.md).

 Advantages:

 - No repeating.
 Only one entry for each icon.
 - No deep DOM tree.
+- Can use icons from untrusted sources because if there are any scripts in SVG, they are not executed.

 However, it also has disadvantages:

 - You cannot target elements inside icons, such as changing `[prop]stroke-width`.
-- CSS usually contains all icons, including ones not used on current page.
+- CSS usually contains all icons, including ones not used on the current page.

 ## How icons are rendered